Raking Leaves Calories Burned Calculator

 How many calories does raking leaves burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 138 calories during 30 minutes of raking leaves.
-This is based on a MET value of 3.8.
+A person weighing 160 lbs (73 kg) burns approximately 145 calories during 30 minutes of raking leaves.
+This is based on a MET value of 3.8 for raking leaves.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of raking leaves?

-The MET (Metabolic Equivalent of Task) value for raking leaves is 3.8.
+The default MET (Metabolic Equivalent of Task) value for raking leaves is 3.8, while the selected training style uses MET 3.8.
 This means raking leaves burns 3.8 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is raking leaves good for weight loss?